rafyls/nand2tetris-projects/README.md

 **Project 8: Virtual Machine II: Control**

 - Objective: Extension of the previous basic VM translator  into a full-scale VM translator.
 This version of the VM translator assumes that the source VM code is error-free.

+**Project 9: High-Level Language**

+- Objective: Development of the game Tic-Tac-Toe using the Jack programming language over the Hack hardware platform.
+This game is designed to run on the supplied VM emulator.